ankitects/anki-manual/src/editing.md

 see another screen that gives you a choice of note types to base the new type on.
 "Add" means to base the newly created type on one that comes with Anki.
 "Clone" means to base the newly created type on one that is already in your collection.
-For instance, if you’d created a French vocab type already, you might want to clone that when creating a German vocab type.
+For instance, if you'd created a French vocab type already, you might want to clone that when creating a German vocab type.

 After choosing OK, you will be asked to name the new type.
-The subject material that you are studying is a good choice here – things like "Japanese”, ”Trivia”, and so on.
+The subject material that you are studying is a good choice here – things like "Japanese", "Trivia", and so on.
 Once you have chosen a name, close the Note Types window, and you will return to the adding window.

 ## Customizing Fields

-To customize fields, click the "Fields…​” button when adding or editing a note, or while the note type is selected in the Manage Note Types window.
+To customize fields, click the "Fields…​" button when adding or editing a note, or while the note type is selected in the Manage Note Types window.

 You can add, remove, or rename fields by clicking the appropriate buttons.
-To change the order in which the fields appear in this dialogue and the add notes dialogue, you can use the reposition button, which asks for the numerical position you want the field to have.
-So if you want to change a field to be the new first field, enter "1”.
+To change the order in which the fields appear in this dialog and the add notes dialog, you can use the reposition button, which asks for the numerical position you want the field to have.
+So if you want to change a field to be the new first field, enter "1".

 Do not use 'Tags', 'Type', 'Deck', 'Card', or 'FrontSide' as field names, as they are [special fields](templates/fields.md#special-fields) and will not work